tud-hri/joan/docs/modules-experimentmanager.md

 ### 5. Running the experiment.
 To run the experiment, close the edit experiment dialog and make sure all modules are in the stopped state.
-You can manually select and activate a condition by clicking the `Activate condition` button.
-Once the condition is active, you can cycle the state machine like you normally would.
+You can manually select and activate a condition by clicking the `Activate condition` button (only when JOAN is in "IDLE") Once the condition is active, you can cycle the state machine like you normally would.
 When you click the stop button, the experiment manager will automatically transition the the next condition if the `Auto transition after stop` checkbox is checked.
 You can also manually transition to the next condition by clicking the `Transition to next condition` button.
 Transitions are called when moving between subsequent conditions.
 Transition at the end and at the beginning of the experiment are also called.

+### 6. Changing the condition order for different participants
+Often you want to change the order of the conditions for different sets of participants to account for order effects in the data.
+The best way to do this is to copy the experiment `json` you just created (rename them accordingly).
+Then, open the `.json` file in the text editor of choice and change the order of the conditions and transitions under `"active_condition_sequence`.

 ![Data recorder in stopped state](imgs/modules-experimentmanager-edit_experiment.png)

-## Using the Data Recorder with the experiment manager
+## Using the DataRecorder with the ExperimentManager
 You can include the data recorder in your experiment to make sure the right variables are saved in every condition.
-Remember that the data sile name is also stored as a setting so it can, and should, be different for every condition.
+Remember that the data name is also stored as a setting so it can, and should, be different for every condition.
 Otherwise you have to reverse engineer which file is which condition by the timestamps.
 You can either change the name of the file depending on the condition or make separate folders for every condition.